tulparlabs/PalatisSoftPWM/README.md

 #### Differences from the original library
 This is a fork of the excellent https://github.com/Palatis/arduino-softpwm.
-It is intended to be easier to use while still maintaining the level of efficiency and flexibility achieved by the original author.
+It is intended to be easier to use while retaining the same level of efficiency and flexibility achieved by the original author.
 - Easy configuration: Arduino pin numbers for the most popular microcontrollers on any board that uses a standard pinout can now be used to configure PWM channels in addition to the previous PORT/BIT configuration system.
 - Documentation: Installation, Usage, and Troubleshooting.
 - Simplified example: Usage is now fully documented so the example can demonstrate the library without being overly confusing.
 - Optional output delay.
-This feature of the original library may be useful for some applications but can also have undesirable effect so I allow the user to decide whether to use it.
+This feature of the original library may be useful for some applications but can also have an undesirable effect so I allow the user to decide whether to use it.

 <a id="installation"></a>
 #### Installation
-- Download the most recent version here: https://github.com/per1234/PalatisSoftPWM/archive/dev.zip
+- Download the most recent version here: https://github.com/per1234/PalatisSoftPWM/archive/master.zip
 - Using Arduino IDE 1.0.x:
   - Sketch > Import Library... > Add Library... > select the downloaded file > Open
 - Using Arduino IDE 1.5+: